pretix/pretix-docs/docs/guides/widget.md

 ## Offering wallet payments (Apple Pay, Google Pay) within the widget

-Some payment providers (such as Stripe) also offer Apple or Google Pay.
-But in order to use them, the domain of the payment needs to be approved first.
-As of right now, pretix will take care of the domain verification process for you automatically, when using Stripe.
+If you want to offer payments via Apple Pay or Google Pay through the widget, the domain needs to be verified first. pretix will take care of the domain verification process for you.
-However, pretix can only validate the domain that is being used for your default, "stand-alone" shop (such as <https://pretix.eu/demo/democon/> ).
+However, pretix can only validate the default domain that is being used for your shop (such as <https://pretix.eu/demo/democon/> ).
 When embedding the widget on your website, the domain of the embedding page will also need to be validated in order to be able to use it for wallet payments.

-The details might vary from payment provider to payment provider, but generally speaking, it will either involve just telling your payment provider the domain name and (for Apple Pay) placing an `apple-developer-merchantid-domain-association`-file into the `.well-known`-directory of your domain.
+The details might vary from payment provider to payment provider.
+Generally speaking, you need to give your payment provider the domain name and placing a merchant ID file into the `.well-known`-directory of your domain.
+For Apple Pay, this file is called `apple-developer-merchantid-domain-association`.

 Further reading: